 “We want to show different types of people on bikes [and] hopefully anybody can scroll through our feed and relate to our brand,” explains Kriske.

-Machines for Freedom has recently launched their new fall 2020 collection.
-The new cool weather-ready line reveals innovative apparel pieces such as the , the in sleeveless and long sleeve.
+Machines for Freedom has a cool weather-ready line reveals innovative apparel pieces such as the , the in sleeveless and long sleeve.
 A new seasonal print called Moonlight is also appearing in the Summerweight long sleeve jersey, designed to pop in low-light conditions.

 “Machines’ ‘north star’ is to fix women’s gear that doesn’t function, fit or flatter,” says Kriske.
 “We’re thrilled to provide year-round layering options designed to solve the issue of ill-fitting, bunching layering with cycling apparel built from the ground up with women’s needs in mind.”

 Machines For Freedom has also recently teamed up with ROKA to design two pairs of versatile, stylish cycling sunglasses — thefrom ROKA’s Advanced Performance line engineered for on-the-bike efforts and featuring the Machines for Freedom Palmera print, and from their stylish collection of Modern Classics and featuring the Palmera green with a rose gold mirror lens.
 Both styles feature bendable titanium core wires and multiple nose pad sizes for a customizable fit, no-slip nose and temple pads, and a full suite of world-class lens coatings, including anti-scratch and water, sweat and fog-resistant treatments.